KsuParkhamchuk/GPT-2/README_old.md

 - when need to save a constant tensor with a model
 - when tensor should not receive any gradients during backprop
+- the variable will be automatically moved to the device with a model

 **3. How to get from original position encoding formula:**